Super Mario Bros. X2

 - SDL Mixer X - A music and sound playing and management library, a fork of SDL Mixer library.
 It can be used to play many sound and music formats.
 Library itself is licensed under ZLib; there are other linked libraries that are licensed differently (BSD/LGPL/GPLv2+/etc.).

-- PGE Project - A platform game engine toolset.
-A development kit from PGE Project (mainly PGE Editor) is used as a main Editor for SMBX2.
+- Moondust Development kit - A development kit from the Moondust Project is used as a main Editor and helper tools for SMBX2.
 Licensed under GPLv3.

 SMBX 2.0 Open Beta